nikitabanthiya/MLPractise/README.md

         High Dimension Visualization: Use the computer to help us visualize high dimension data.
         Generative Models: After a model captures the probability distribution of your input data, it will be able to generate more data.
 This can be very useful to make your classifier more robust.

-A simple diagram which clears the concept of supervised and unsupervised learning is shown below:

-As you can see clearly, the data in supervised learning is labelled, where as data in unsupervised learning is unlabelled.

     Semi-supervised learning: Problems where you have a large amount of input data and only some of the data is labeled, are called semi-supervised learning problems.
 These problems sit in between both supervised and unsupervised learning.
 For example, a photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.